lchapo/dash-google-auth/README.md

 2. Replace the variables for *app.server.config["GOOGLE_OAUTH_CLIENT_ID"]* and *app.server.config["GOOGLE_OAUTH_CLIENT_SECRET"]* in [google_oauth.py](./auth/google_oauth.py)
 3. Replace authorized_emails from [app.py](./app.py) with whatever google authenticated emails you want to test with, or perhaps get these from a database.
 4. Run **python app.py** and try it out!
 Open localhost in an incogntio window if you're already authenticated.

-TODO:
-* Redirect to a 403 error if client successfully authenticates with Google but isn't permitted to view the app